bxparks/AceSegment/README.md

 class from the AceSPI library.
 The rendering must be multiplexed in the global `loop()` function because the 74HC595 turns on only a single segment of each digit at any given time.
-We have to strobe through all the segments faster than the human vision response time (~16 micros) to give the illusion of illuminating the entire display.
+We have to strobe through all the segments faster than the human vision response time (~16 ms) to give the illusion of illuminating the entire display.

 ```C++
 #include <Arduino.h>